THE NORTHWEST INTERSCHOLASTIC SAILING ASSOCIATION

 3.7 Executive Committee.
 The duly elected officers shall constitute an Executive Committee who may, as a quorum of the NWISA Trustees, act for the NWISA in matters of urgency and importance that may arise between regular Trustee meetings.

 4.1 Membership.
-Membership in the NWISA will be conferred upon payment of dues, as prescribed in a current schedule, renewable annually.
+Membership in the NWISA will be conferred upon payment of dues, as prescribed in a current schedule, renewable annually; registration with ISSA; and payment of damage deposit.

 4.2 Meetings.
-Members are encouraged to attend any meetings of the NWISA Board of Trustees.
+Trustees are encouraged to attend any meetings of the NWISA Board of Trustees.
 Agenda items should be conveyed to the President at least one week prior to the meeting.
+Board trustees will receive an agenda at least 2 days before each meeting.

 Adopted 3/17/01 by unanimous vote